Map showing the location of Toledo Bend Reservoir

 Bassmaster Magazine has repeatedly selected Toledo Bend Reservoir as the one of top sport fisheries in the United States.

-This massive 185,000 acre lake is a project of the States of Texas and Louisiana, and has both recreational and power generation benefits.
+This massive 181,600 acre lake is a project of the States of Texas and Louisiana, and has both recreational and power generation benefits.
+It has a maximum depth of 110 feet.

 Toledo Bend Lake was created by the Sabine River Authority of Texas and the Sabine River Authority of Louisiana which constructed a dam on the Sabine River, just north of Burkeville, Texas.